andrea-io/CP-FitBit2/README.md

 - [ ] **Add a more advanced UI (e.g: Graphing) for tracking trends in metrics**
 - [ ] **Implement daily notifications to prompt users to fill in their data**

+The following **additional** features are implemented:
+- Clear all from database

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: